 If you think about it, writing can be much more of a juggling act than reading.
 Students must use orthography, semantics, syntax, and discourse organization skills.

-The goal is for students to be able to automatically deploy those skills.
+The goal is for students to be able to deploy those skills automatically.
 By achieving that, writers can keep track of the topic, organization, word choice, and audience needs.

 When a writer who struggles with spelling is tackling an assignment, it’s not uncommon that they restrict their writing to words they can spell.
 That results in a loss of verbal power and the individual losing their train of thought attempting to spell words.